Arsenal v Tottenham tickets | Emirates Stadium

 Harry Kane (now at Bayern Munich) was the North London Derby's all-time leading scorer with 14 goals before his departure.
 The England captain's record against Arsenal demonstrated his big-game mentality and quality in front of goal, making him Arsenal's tormentor-in-chief for years.

-Robert Pires remains Arsenal's highest goalscorer in North London Derbies during the Premier League era with nine goals, showcasing his importance during Arsenal's most successful period.
+Robert Pires remains Arsenal's highest goalscorer in North London Derbies during the Premier League era with nine goals, showcasing his importance during one of Arsenal's most successful periods.

 Emirates Stadium: Arsenal's fortress